bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 </module>
 ```

-For a standard installation, it is not usually necessary to modify this file.
+For a standard installation, it is not necessary to modify this file.

 To configure Bonita BPM Engine for CAS: